slowernews/wisdom-tldr/chapters/chapter_appendix.md

 And when they finally became a “success” they realized that they were no more fulfilled at 40 with $100,000 in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $10 to their name.
 They spent so much time, money, and energy in pursuit of something that didn’t really matter to them.
 They worked tirelessly to achieve goals that they didn’t truly care about.

-sucess is a dangerous word. i dont know any sucessful person.

-sucesses keep you making the same stuff, mistakes not.
+success is a dangerous word. i dont know any sucessful person. sucesses keep you making the same stuff, mistakes not.

 > *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*